Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Background

-Unfortunately, existing governance frameworks are not well equipped for negation failure.
-The EU AI Act~\cite{europeancommission2021aiact} requires that high-risk systems demonstrate appropriate accuracy and robustness, but it does not specify what counts as robustness to linguistic variation.
-The NIST AI Risk Management Framework~\cite{nist2023airmf} emphasizes context-specific testing but provides limited guidance on compositional semantics.
-Model cards~\cite{mitchell2019model} and datasheets~\cite{gebru2021datasheets} document training data and intended use but rarely address whether systems correctly parse the structure of instructions.
+Unfortunately, existing governance frameworks are not well equipped for framing instability.
+The EU AI Act~\cite{eu2024aiact} requires that high-risk systems demonstrate appropriate accuracy and robustness, but it does not specify what counts as robustness to linguistic variation.
+The NIST AI Risk Management Framework~\cite{nist2023airmf} emphasizes context-specific testing but provides limited guidance on stability under reformulation.
+Model cards~\cite{mitchell2019model} and datasheets~\cite{gebru2021datasheets} document training data and intended use but rarely address whether a system's expressed judgments are stable across phrasings of the same question.

 Recent work on AI auditing provides conceptual foundations for addressing this gap.
 Mökander et al.~\cite{mokander2023auditing} propose a three-layered approach distinguishing governance audits (of providers), model audits (pre-release), and application audits (downstream systems), arguing that effective AI governance must combine all three.
-Comprehensive surveys on AI governance explicitly argue that robustness metrics should be treated as first-class governance objects alongside accuracy~\cite{aigovsurvey2024comprehensive}.
-The AIGA project provides practical EU-oriented guidance on operationalizing audits in organizations.
-Our NSI proposal instantiates this call for robustness-as-governance-metric in the specific domain of compositional semantics.
+Comprehensive surveys on AI governance treat robustness and security not merely as performance metrics but as integral governance concerns~\cite{aigovsurvey2024comprehensive}.
+The AIGA project~\cite{aiga2023roadmap,minkkinen2022continuous} provides practical EU-oriented guidance on operationalizing audits in organizations.
+Our NSI proposal instantiates this call for robustness-as-governance-metric in the specific domain of stance stability under framing.

 Jobin et al.~\cite{jobin2019global} document convergence across AI ethics guidelines on principles like transparency and accountability, but implementation remains uneven.
-For accountability to be meaningful, systems must do what they are told.
-A model that interprets ``do not approve'' as approval violates this basic requirement, regardless of how well it performs on other metrics.
-Rudin~\cite{rudin2019stop} argues for interpretable models in high-stakes decisions, and where interpretability is unavailable, the system's response to explicit instructions becomes the primary locus of accountability.
+For accountability to be meaningful in evaluative deployments, a system's expressed judgments must track the substance of the case rather than the phrasing of the question, regardless of how well the system performs on other metrics.
+Rudin~\cite{rudin2019stop} argues for interpretable models in high-stakes decisions, and where interpretability is unavailable, the stability of the system's expressed stance under rewordings that leave the substance unchanged becomes a primary locus of accountability.